- 1 ea ButcherBox Turkey

 - 1 ea orange cut into quarters, keep skin on

 - 3 Tbsp pure cane sugar

 - Remove giblets and neck from turkey.
-Rinse and dry turkey inside and out.
-Let it come to room temperature.
+Dry turkey inside and out.
 Meanwhile, prepare sage butter.

 - Preheat oven to 400℉.